-Unsurprisingly, with such a variety of races unfolding across its schedule, the festival sees millions of pounds placed on its numerous outcomes.
+Unsurprisingly, with such a variety of races unfolding across its schedule, the festival sees millions of pounds placed while betting on Cheltenham.
 Spectators may make wagers at the event itself, in betting shops, and online – and it’s this latter option which offers fans the greatest freedom.

 While attending the festival in person has several attractions – the atmosphere, seeing the magnificent horses competing up-close – simply being able to jump online to make bets is incredibly convenient.
 Not only can you make wagers from the comfort of your own home, you can also view the latest odds, upcoming races, and prize amounts all in one place.

-During the Cheltenham Festival, using Bet365 or Coral to place bets while at home or on the go ensures you stand to win big prizes without taking time out of your day to visit the event or betting shops.
+During the Cheltenham Festival, using Betfair or Coral to place bets while at home or on the go ensures you stand to wager without taking time out of your day to visit the event or betting shops.

-While 2017’s event has yet to take place, 2018’s schedule has recently been announced.
-Read on to learn more about Cheltenham Festival 2018 betting tips.
+While 2020’s event has yet to take place, the schedule has been announced already.
+Read on to learn more about Cheltenham Festival 2020 betting tips.